- Improved structural variant and comparative genomics visualization with linear, circular, dotplot, and synteny views

 - Support for many common data types including BAM, CRAM, tabix indexed VCF, GFF, BED, BigBed, BigWig, and several specialized formats

-- New plugin ecosystem which can add additional view types, track types, data adapters, and more, allowing nearly endless extensibility
+- Endless extensibility with a plugin ecosytem which can add additional view types, track types, data adapters, and more!

-JBrowse is released under the Apache-2.0 License, see the JBrowse LICENSE file.
+JBrowse is released under the Apache License, Version 2.0.

 Funding and Collaboration

-The development of JBrowse is supported by grants from the US National Institutes of Health (R01HG004483 & U24 CA 220441) , The Chan Zuckerberg Initiative, The Ontario Institute for Cancer Research, and University of California, Berkeley.
+JBrowse development is supported by the US National Institutes of Health (U41 HG003751), The Chan Zuckerberg Initiative, The Ontario Institute for Cancer Research (OICR), and the University of California, Berkeley.